 - Weight: Not given

-The first thing you’ll notice about the Wheel of Purrrtune is that it looks more like a piece of art than a cat accessory.
-This high-end cat wheel is sleek and modern looking, and its neutral colors will fit right in with nearly any decor.
-While its price point makes it a bit of an investment piece, this wheel is made of solid wood, and you can expect that it will be a bit sturdier than those made of plastic or cardboard.
+The first thing you’ll notice about the Wheel of Purrrtune is the bright modern color of the wheel.
+This high-end cat wheel is sleek and modern looking, and with so many color options, it will fit right in with nearly any decor.
+While its price point makes it a bit of an investment piece, this handmade cat wheel is sturdier than cardboard options.

 - Beautiful design